Luo-Liang/PaxosMadeSimpleMadeSimple/README.md

 ### Developer: Liang Luo & Ming Liu

 #### 1. Introduction
 In this project, we implement a replicated state machine and use a simple lock service to demonstrate its correctness.
 Our implemenation is based on the traditional paxos paper.
-The whole project includes three parts: lock service client, paxos proposer, and paxos acceptor.
-The lock service client issues lock requests to a distinguised proposer, which uses the paxos algorithm to achieve the consensus among all the acceptors.
-We take the traditional paxos method that uses two phases protocols on both proposers and acceptors.
+The whole project includes three parts: lock service client, paxos purposer, and paxos acceptor.
+The lock service client issues lock requests to a distinguised purposer, which uses the paxos algorithm to achieve the consensus among all the acceptors.
+We take the traditional paxos method that uses two phases protocols on both purposers and acceptors.
 Our design can handle multiple instances at the same time but can only execute them serially.
 The organization of this writeup is as follows: Section 2 talks in details about the design and implementation.
 Section 3 gives an example on how to use our codes.
 Section 4 presents some discussion.
 We end up with a case study and trace analysis.

 #### 2. Design & Implementation